notCroptu/GarPic/README.md

 Using one of the settings of the `RelayHostData` object, the allocation ID, I can call a final task `GetJoinCodeAsync`, to retrieve the session code for players to join with.

+We run `StartHost()` to initialize the client as host and start relaying, and after this the player is sent into the game scene.

-After this the player is sent into the game scene where they may wait for at least 3 players to join, after which the host can start the game, and then the game logic is initialized and all clients synchronize to the main game scene.
+In the game scene, the host may wait for at least 3 players to join, after which they alone can start the game, and then the game loop logic is initialized and all clients synchronize to the main game scene.

 #### Client Setup

 Players who want to join a an existing session act as clients connect through the Unity Relay server using the session code provided by the host.

-Upon inserting this code one the Join button on teh lobby, the code is sent to the Relay service to find and join the correct allocation through the `JoinAllocationAsync` task.
+Upon inserting this code one the Join button on the lobby, the code is sent to the Relay service to find and join the correct allocation through the `JoinAllocationAsync` task.

-Once connected, the client’s state the game state is ready to be synchronized with the host.
+Once allocated, we need to set client relay data for `UnityTransport` using `SetClientRelayData`.
+Once that's done we can't forget to `StartClient()`, and after that the client’s state the game state is ready to be auto synchronized with the host.

 #### Error Handling